-Need some master bedroom design ideas?
-Master bedrooms sometimes double as living spaces, especially when space in your home is tight, so if you’ve got an exercise bike or desk in a corner, banish it to another room.
-Aim for master bedroom decor that feels restful and makes you happy.
+Need some primary bedroom design ideas?
+Pramary bedrooms sometimes double as living spaces, especially when space in your home is tight, so if you’ve got an exercise bike or desk in a corner, banish it to another room.
+Aim for primary bedroom decor that feels restful and makes you happy.

 Before you go shopping, decide what to keep and what should go.
 Check your window treatments, carpet or area rugs, blankets and pillow cases and sheets.
 If they’re worn out or stained, it’s time to replace them.